agnegauc/software-engineering-revision/README.md

             <b>Theory:</b>
             <ul>
                 <li>
                     Javascript functions run from the call stack.
 JS is single threaded so only 1 task at a time.
+Though async compensates any performance issues in case of requests.
                 </li>
                 <li>
                     Arrow functions do not bind their own this, instead, they inherit the one from the parent scope, which is called "lexical scoping".